cs423-uiuc/cs423-uiuc.github.io/fall25/mps/MP0.md

 cd linux-5.15.165
 ```

-You can check the version of your clone kernel source via the `make
+You can check the version of your clone kernel source via the
-kernelversion` command.
-For CS423, we will use kernel version 5.15.165.
+`make kernelversion` command.
+For CS 423, we will use kernel version
+5.15.165.

-Finally, feel free to install in your VM any additional utilities or text
+Finally, feel free to install in your VM any additional utilities or text editors
-editors (e.g., Emacs, Vim, Vscode) that you find useful.
+(e.g., Emacs, Vim) that you find useful.
+You can also use external editors with
+SSH for development (like VSCode).

 # Kernel Compilation